• Products

 If your site allows people with certain email domains to join or request access to your site, they will be able to do so from any public link.
 Learn more about how to control how users get access to Confluence.

-Visitors to a public page will see a safe, view-only version of the page that was shared which hides any content outside of the shared page and locks most Confluence functionality.
+Visitors to a public links will see a safe, view-only version of the content that hides the internal Confluence UI and any other content but the public link.

 • View the Confluence navigation

-• View most macros, including those that contain data outside of the shared page, and all third party macros
+• View most macros, including those that contain data outside of the shared content, and all third party macros

-Public page visitors can only view the following macros:
+Public visitors can only view the following macros:

-All other macros are not viewable in the view-only version of the page.
+All other macros are not viewable in the view-only version of the content.